inducer/pycuda/doc/source/array.rst

   .. attribute :: gpudata

-    The :class:`DeviceAllocation` instance created for the memory that backs this :class:`GPUArray`.
+    The :class:`pycuda.driver.DeviceAllocation` instance created for the memory that backs this :class:`GPUArray`.

   .. method :: set(ary, stream=None)